neverware/grub2-build/README.md

 ## TODO

-Describe details of where the sources come from and what patches we apply on top.
+- Describe details of where the sources come from and what patches we apply on top.

+- Check if any modules in the call to grub-mkimage can be dropped.